 Here are some expanded details regarding the Hot Dogs on a BBQ Grill Recipe.

 - Start to preheat the grill.

 - While grill is preheating, prepare all the desired toppings and condiments you’re wanting to have available and place them covered in the fridge.

-- When grill is preheated to medium high heat (375-500°F), bring the hot dogs, the long-handled turning utensil, and what you’re going to use for putting them on when they’re done grilling.
+- When grill is preheated to medium high heat (375-500°F), bring these items outside.
+Bring out the unpackaged hot dogs, the long-handled grilling tongs, and an empty platter or plate.

 - Grilling hot dogs require mostly routine to nearly constant attention.
 To get thoroughly hot in the center, it takes about 5 to 10 minutes on a reasonably medium-hot grill.
 If the grill is too hot for this amount of time and would burn the dogs, just move them to the side.
-You can finish the desired cook time on indirect heat (not over direct heat but still on grill) and close the grill lid (like your baking).
+You can finish the desired cook time on indirect heat (not directly over coals but still on grill) and close the grill lid (like your baking).
 Then, just check them for doneness in about 5 minutes.
 If still not looking done enough for you, turn them once and cook an additional 3-5 minutes with lid closed.
-You can always opt to put them back on direct heat to finish them out if you want.
+Always consider to put them back on direct heat to finish them out if you want.